New facilities officially open at Chevalier College on a Sacred Heart Day filled with love and celebration!

 Sacred Heart Day 2019 at Chevalier College was an even more special day this year as it marked the opening of two new facilities at the college.
 Staff, students and 125 special guests gathered in the new Multipurpose Hall to celebrate Mass with the MSC Provincial, Fr Chris McPhee, followed by the official opening of the facilities.

-Eleven years of saving and planning have culminated in a new contemporary Multipurpose Hall and a refurbished and expanded Performing Arts Centre, the likes of which does not currently exist anywhere else in the Southern Highlands.
+Eleven years of saving and planning have culminated in a new contemporary Multipurpose Hall and a refurbished and expanded Performing Arts Centre, the likes of which do not currently exist anywhere else in the Southern Highlands.

 Click to view full size images…